 The Sacraments by Fr.
 Mike Driscoll explains the Biblical and historical reasons for the sacraments and why they are important to Catholics (and should be important to all Christians).
 I thought the book was informative, but I didn’t enjoy the writing style as much as other books in the series.
 It is still a great resource, but it just wasn’t my favorite (full review here).

 The Eucharist by Trent Horn explains the Eucharist and provides defenses for disagreements.
 He also wrote about how Catholics can develop a greater devotion.
 I thought this was an excellent resource, and like all of Trent Horn’s writing, it was well-supported (full review here).

 Miracles by Karlo Broussard explains miracles and addresses confusion related to them.
 He does a very good job eliminating potential confusion, and I appreciated that he addressed some points by walking through logical thought processes.
-I learned a lot from this booklet.
+I learned a lot from this booklet (full review here).

 Mary by Tim Staples is one of my favorites that I have read from the series.
 The title is pretty self-explanatory, and this booklet is full of rich information.
 What I really appreciated about this book was that the author, Tim Staples, was a fundamentalist.
-I think this gave him unique insight into the topic.
+I think this gave him unique insight into the topic (book review here).